lukasbrunner/lukasbrunner.github.io/_teaching/teaching.md

 share: false
 ---

-I am happy to supervise bachelor and master thesis on topics related to
+I am happy to supervise bachelor and master theses on topics related to
 - temperature extremes,
 - atmospheric blocking,
 - future climate model projections and their uncertainties and,